ChaseMor/pxt-arcade/docs/courses/csintro1/logic/booleans.md

 4. In the ``||game:on game update||`` block, add another ``||logic:if||`` statement that makes the sprite ``|sprites:say||`` "bye" for 200 ms when the ``||sprites:sprite x||`` **or** the ``||sprites:sprite y||`` is greater than 80
 5. **Challenge**: Create the same behavior while using one or more ``||logic:not||`` blocks

 ## What did we learn?

-1. What is a boolean flag?
+1. What is a Boolean flag?
 Describe a case in which you might you want to use one?
 2. What is the difference between an ``||logic:and||`` block and an ``||logic:or||`` block?
     * In what cases will they both evaluate to true?
     * In what cases will they both evaluate to false?